The Internet Empowered Buyers Paid Marketing Has Never Bought So Little

 Today, that’s virtually impossible.
 You can go to review sites of every variety.
 Forums.
 You can search hashtags.
-You can read studies an unlimited aspects of vehicles.
+You can read studies on unlimited aspects of vehicles.

 Next to this quality, helpful, objective, content, ads are less than useless.
 They are ‘noise’ when you’re trying to get a ‘signal’.

 How many ads did you ignore today?
 How many options do you have for any need or pain-point?
-Sellers have no influence, until the very end of the Buyer’s Journey, at which point it’s largely irrelevant, because buyers have made their choice (it’s your sale to lose).
+Sellers have no influence, until the very end of the Buyer’s Journey, at which point it’s largely irrelevant, because buyers have effectively made their choice.

-They’ve done their research, and it didn’t include your ads or brochures.
+They’ve are doing their research, and it didn’t include your ads or brochures.
 The ‘Buyer’s Journey’ has been forever altered.

 We’ve all seen the film Glengarry Glen Ross.
-The ‘Always Be Closing’ message; citing the age-old 4 steps involved in the close “Awareness, Interest, Decision/Desire, Action”.
+Citing the age-old 4 steps involved in the close “Awareness, Interest, Decision/Desire, Action”.

 That’s dead; that model is dead.
 Hell, you can’t even lure a buyer into a one-on-one with a salesperson anymore.
 Nobody is having it.
 Internet options and information killed all that.